Povstalec/StargateJourney/computercraft/stargate_interface.md

 **Basic** and **Crystal interfaces** can only send messages **after the wormhole has fully formed**
 (`isWormholeOpen` returns `true`).

-The Advanced Crystal interface can send message once the Stargate **is connected**
+The Advanced Crystal interface can send a message once the Stargate **is connected**
 (`isStargateConnected` returns `true`).
 Any interface can receive the message.

 **Parameters**
-1. `message`: `string` The message to send.
+1. `message`: `string` The message to send

 **Returns**
-1. `boolean` Whether the message was sent successfully.
+1. `boolean` Whether the message was sent successfully

 **Usage**
 - Send a message